shanedjones/retail-supply-chain/README.md

 # retail-supply-chain
-Azure sample retail supply chain event solution
+This project is a simple Azure sample retail supply chain event solution.
+A solution like this could be used to track inventory events across your supply chain and retail stores.